Import an Inbox Item

 1. Go to the Inbox Item that you want to verify.

-• To edit a field or address suggestions or conflicts, click into the field.
+• To edit a field or address suggestions, select Edit.

 • To remove a section, select Delete.